srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 ///

-/// admonition | CLI Ranges
+/// admonition | CLI Wildcards
     type: tip
 Similar to how ranges can be used to pull configuration state from multiple interfaces as an example, in this case a wildcard `*` is used to select multiple routing-policies.
 The wildcard `spine-*` matches both policies named `spine-import` and `spine-export`.
 ///